cserajdeep/DNNFaceDetection-Colab-Example/README.md

- Download the following pretrained model for face detection.
-However, one can use own model or other pretrained model to detect faces.
+ Download the following pre-trained model for face detection.
+However, one can use own model or other pre-trained models to detect faces.

  ```ruby
 # initialize the Haar Cascade face detection model